 Finally, the assimilation algorithm estimates an optimal set of unknowns explaining these observations (step e).
-Assimilated \tilde{x} and \tilde{w} fields are then propagated by the model (step f) and the observation operators (step g).
+Assimilated $\tilde{\mathbf{x}}$ and $\tilde{\mathbf{w}}$ fields are then propagated by the model (step f) and the observation operators (step g).
 All these retrieved fields are mentioned below as "assimilated".
 They will be compared to true and observed fields.
 The results of this data assimilation twin experiment are detailed in Sect.
 4.4.

-This twin experiment demonstrates the ability of the assimilation algorithm to produce coherent DSD fields.
-It also shows how it indirectly handles the turbulence, underlining its efficiency despite the presence of non modeled phenomena.
+This twin experiment demonstrates the ability of the assimilation algorithm to produce coherent DSD fields when the assumptions of our propagation model are satisfied.
+It also shows how it indirectly handles the turbulence, underlining its efficiency despite the presence of non-modeled phenomena.
 Note that in this section, all the observations (MRR spectra F{MRR} and DBS DSD N{DBS}) are integrated over a 2 min observation window (if not, it will be explicitly specified).